-The Ludwig-Genzel-Prize was initiated in 2004 and is awarded every two years during the International Conference on Low Energy Excitations in Solids (LEES).
+The Ludwig-Genzel-Prize was initiated in 2004 and is awarded every two years during the International Conference on Low Energy Electrodynamics Solids (LEES).
 The award contains a diploma and prize money of € 4000.
 Bruker Optics (Ettlingen) is the sponsor of this prize.

 The selection is made by a committee.
 Nominations should be submitted to the chairman of the selection committee approximately half a year prior to the LEES conference.
 The nominations should include: